lipupini/lipupini/README.md

 ## Status

 For displaying a media portfolio or posts on the Internet, despite currently limited ActivityPub support the [latest release of Lipupini](https://github.com/lipupini/lipupini/releases/latest) is considered to be **production-ready**.
 The [demo site](https://lipupini-demo.dup.bz/@example) is running the `demo` branch which is usually ahead of the latest release.

 1) Install dependencies and clone the repository to the [latest release tag](https://github.com/lipupini/lipupini/releases/latest).
-While demo site has maintained since version `1.x`, avoid using the `demo` branch in production unless you are interested in keeping up with development and have a mechanism for emergency rollbacks.
+While the demo site has maintained the same respository since version `1.x`, avoid using the `demo` branch in production unless you are interested in keeping up with development and have a mechanism for rollbacks.
 2) Add and [initialize](#add-your-collection) your collection, customize `.lipupini/files.json` with captions, and delete the example collection.
 3) Ensure that your files display.
 If they don't, convert them to supported formats.
 4) Deploy to a PHP server.